yhzhang0128/egos-2000/references/USAGES.md

 Install Vivado Lab Edition which can be downloaded [here](https://www.xilinx.com/support/download.html).
 You may need to register a Xilinx account, but the software is free.

-1. Connect the Arty FPGA board to your computer with the USB cable
-2. Open Vivado Lab Edition
-3. Click "Open Hardware Manager"
+1. Open Vivado Lab Edition and click "Open Hardware Manager"
-4. Click "Open target" and "Auto Connect"; the Arty board should appear in the "Hardware" window
+2. Click "Open target" and "Auto Connect"; the Arty board should appear in the "Hardware" window
-5. In the "Hardware" window, right click `xc7a35t` and click "Add Configuration Memory Device"
+3. In the "Hardware" window, right click `xc7a35t` and click "Add Configuration Memory Device"
-6. Choose memory device "mt25ql128-spi-x1_x2_x4" and click "Program Configuration Memory Device"
+4. Choose memory device "mt25ql128-spi-x1_x2_x4" and click "Program Configuration Memory Device"
-7. In the "Configuration file" field, choose the `bootROM.mcs` file compiled in step 2
+5. In the "Configuration file" field, choose the `bootROM.mcs` file compiled in step 2
-8. Click "OK" and wait for the program to finish
+6. Click "OK" and wait for the program to finish

-In **6**, new versions of Arty may use "s25fl128sxxxxxx0" as memory device.
+In **4**, new versions of Arty may use "s25fl128sxxxxxx0" as memory device.
-If you choose the wrong one, step8 will tell you.
+If you choose the wrong one, **6** will tell you.

-In **4**, if the Arty board is not detected, try to reinstall the USB cable drivers following [these instructions](https://support.xilinx.com/s/article/59128?language=en_US).
+In **2**, if the Arty board doesn't appear, try to reinstall the USB cable drivers following [these instructions](https://support.xilinx.com/s/article/59128?language=en_US).
 If it still doesn't work, it may be an issue with Vivado and please [contact Xilinx](https://support.xilinx.com/s/topic/0TO2E000000YKXgWAO/programmable-logic-io-bootconfiguration?language=en_US) or try the openocd method described above.

 ![This is an image](https://dolobyte.net/print/vivado.png)